are a traditional South African sweet treat.

-You will find them on the menu of some restuarants, especially those desirous of creating the traditional South African ambience
+You will find them on the menu of some restaurants, especially those desirous of creating the traditional South African ambience

 They have become a very popular treat, eaten as a sweet snack, at braaivleis, sporting events, church and other fetes and cocktail parties.
 You'll find koeksisters almost everywhere

-These South African Koeksisters are very different to the Cape Malay Koeksister or Koesister which are not twisted but a somewhat donut shaped, spiced, indulgence, which are boiled in the syrup rather than dipped in cold syryp.
+These South African Koeksisters are very different to the Cape Malay Koeksister or Koesister which are not twisted but a somewhat doughnut shaped, spiced, indulgence, which are boiled in the syrup rather than dipped in cold syrup.